A criterion for an abelian variety to be non-simple

 If we now ask for the equation $\omega\wedge\omega\wedge\omega=0$, we obtain the two equations

 A quick check in SAGE shows us that these two polynomials have no rational roots, and so the equations of Proposition~\ref{p3.4} have no rational solutions. \end{proof}

-\begin{rem} It is interesting to note that the proof of Proposition~\ref{p5.2} shows that the Picard number of a general $B$ is 3, and the Picard number of any $B$ is at least 3. \end{rem}
+\begin{rem} We note that the proof of Proposition~\ref{p5.2} shows that the Picard number of a very general $B$ in the above family is 3 (since the parameters $a_{15}$, $a_{25}$ and $a_{34}$ are free), and the Picard number of any $B$ is at least 3. \end{rem}

 \begin{rem} Not every $B$ is simple.
 For example, setting $z_2=z_3=z_4$ we obtain a one dimensional family of threefolds that are isomorphic (as varieties) to the product of elliptic curves.
 We see that the differential forms